soracom/soracom-sdk-swift/README.md

 The (revised) goal is to support iOS 10 and macOS 10.12, initially.
 Using this SDK for development requires a [Soracom account](https://console.soracom.io/#/signup) and [Xcode 8](https://developer.apple.com/xcode/).

-A future goal, after Swift 3 has been released, is to to build as [a Swift 3 package](https://swift.org/package-manager/#conceptual-overview), and to fully support Linux (and, hopefully, [other significant platforms?](http://thenextweb.com/dd/2016/04/07/google-facebook-uber-swift/)).
+A near-term goal, now that Swift 3 has been released, is to to build as [a Swift 3 package](https://swift.org/package-manager/#conceptual-overview), and to fully support Linux (and, hopefully, [other significant platforms?](http://thenextweb.com/dd/2016/04/07/google-facebook-uber-swift/)).